-NOTES: The SEC has five wins against teams in the current AP Top 25.
-This total leads all conferences.
-The SEC also has a nation leading 12 wins vs. teams with winning records. vs. Top 25/Top 10 - Record vs. teams in Top 25/Top 10 (AP, USA Today) when game was played; Teams listed in alphabetical order unless tie-breaker applicable
+NOTES: The SEC leads the nation with six teams currently ranked in the AP Top-25 poll, including three of the top five and four of the top eight. vs. Top 25/Top 10 - Record vs. teams in Top 25/Top 10 (AP, USA Today) when game was played; Teams listed in alphabetical order unless tie-breaker applicable